Overview

 B. Prohibition on the Use of Inside Information

-non-public information by the Advisor in making investments for Concord Atlantic, Inc., its principal or its clients, is
+public information by the Advisor in making investments for Concord Atlantic, Inc., its principal or its clients, is strictly

 C. Participation or Interest in Client Transactions

-for the client account may be executed individually or on a pro rata basis.
-If a relatively small number of shares
+the client account may be executed individually or on a pro rata basis.
+If a relatively small number of shares are

-are available, the Advisor may effect a transaction for only a certain number of clients.
-Personal trading for
+available, the Advisor may affect a transaction for only a certain number of clients.
+Personal trading for the Advisor is

-the Advisor is conducted separate and aside from client transactions in order to avoid any potential conflict 5.
+conducted separate and aside from client transactions in order to avoid any potential conflicts of interest.

 A. Brokerage Services Review & Selection

-subject matter," ... execution of securities transactions for clients in such a manner that the client's total cost or
+matter, "...execution of securities transactions for clients in such a manner that the client's total cost or proceeds in each

-proceeds in each transaction is the most favorable under the circumstances."
-Trlansactions will be consummated
+transaction is the most favorable under the circumstances."
+Transactions will be consummated through a broker-dealer

-B. The Advisor may or may not aggregate purchases or sales of securities for client accounts.
-The decision to
+The Advisor may or may not aggregate purchases or sales of securities for client accounts.
+The decision to aggregate or

 A. Reviews

-due to of a change in market conditions; change of security and/or cash positions; request by the client; change
+of a change in market conditions; change of security and/or cash positions; request by the client; change in a client's

-in a client's investment objective or change in the policies of the Advisor.
-The sequence of review varies and may
+investment objective or change in the policies of the Advisor.
+The sequence of review varies and may be alphabetical,

-be alphabetical, by investment objective or random.
-The review may focus on performance of accounts in the rela
+by investment objective or random.
+The review may focus on performance of accounts in the relation to investment

-tion to investment objectives, specific security positions and/or other investment opportunities.
-The Managing Di
+objectives, specific security positions and/or other investment opportunities.
+The Managing Director is responsible for

 B. Reports